Pagure/pagure/doc/theming.rst

 usual folders.

+.. note: The principal is that pagure will look in the folder specified in
+         the configuration file first and then in its usual folder, so the **file names must be identical**.

 Let's take an example, you wish to replace the pagure logo at the top right of all the pages.